e-pineda/ASM/README.md

 Note: The program, by default, will save all market data within a .csv file and graphs as .mp4 files.

 ## Updates
-1. Add Profit-per-Unit graph
-2. Clean up graphs.py
+1. Clean code and unused variables
-3. Make into web-app
+2. Make into web-app

 ## Meta